openebs-archive/openebs-docs/docs/cassandra.md

 ### Install Kudo operator based Cassandra

-Install Kudo based Cassandra using OpenEBS storage engine.
+Install Kudo-based Cassandra using OpenEBS storage engine.
 In this example, the storage class used is `openebs-device`.
-Before deploying Cassandra, ensure that there are enough  block devices that can be used to consume Cassandra application, by running `kubectl get bd -n openebs`.
+Before deploying Cassandra, ensure that there are enough block devices that can be used to consume the Cassandra application, by running `kubectl get bd -n openebs`.

 ```
 $ export instance_name=cassandra-openebs